okta/okta-aws-cli/README.md

 ![conclusion](./doc/example-conclusion.png)

+## Recommendations

+We recommend that the AWS Federation Application and OIDC native application have equivalent policies if not share the same policy.
+If the AWS Federation app has more stringent assurance requirements than the OIDC app a `400 Bad Request` API error is likely to occur.

 ## Configuration

-**Note**: If your AWS IAM IdP is in a non-commerical region, such as GovCloud, the environmental variable [`AWS_REGION`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) should be set
+**Note**: If your AWS IAM IdP is in a non-commercial region, such as GovCloud, the environmental variable [`AWS_REGION`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) should be set